CS3398-Changelings-Aye/GigaBIte/README.md

 measurable improvement action described

 * Nicole Runas: My improvement stemmed from team communication and taking the time to build my own bot separately from the team.
 Currently, I am researching using a drink database.
 * Dalton Melville: Work on time management and team communications, be able to communicate with the team when we should be able to meet.
+What I've improved on is being able to communicate a bit better with the team.
+I've improved being able to learn about api's and discord bots.
 * Sebastian Santana:
 * Nisa Lateef: To improve, I'm going to work on reaching out to my teammembers whenever I hit a roadblock.
 * Wilson Benitez: Improvment came from asking help from my team, help me use the right API function to get it to display properly.